Elettrotecnica/StarSystem/Readme.md

 Typical steps to start playing with StarSystem are:
 1. Clone repo in your favorite directory
 2. Import StarSystem in [Eclipse](https://www.eclipse.org/)
-3. Include, either by source code or by jar file, the Weka library (3.6, current stable version)
+3. Include, either by source code or by jar file, the Weka library (3.6, current Debian version)
 4. Build a self contained jar file for the entire project
 5. Configure the experiment

-Be aware that only version 3.6 of Weka is supported, due to the many differences in class definition introduced in version 3.7.
+Be aware that only version 3.6 of Weka is supported.
+The idea is to keep pace with Debian, so when a higher Debian version of Weka will be released, StarSystem will be updated.
 Also know that Weka 3.6 suffered a bug between 3.6.11 and 3.6.12 affecting ranking of features exploited by StarSystem.
 For the best safety, please use 3.6 snapshot version of the library or versions newer than 3.6.12.